AdobeDocs/analytics.en/help/analyze/report-builder/create-a-data-block.md

     The data block location option defines the worksheet location where report builder adds the data to your worksheet.

     To specify the data block location, select a single cell in the worksheet or enter a cell address such as a3, \\\$a3, a\\\$3 or sheet1!a2.
-The cell specified will be the upper-left corner of the data block when the data is retrieved.
+The cell specified marks the upper-left corner of the data block when the data is retrieved.

 1. Choose a **Report Suite**.